-On behalf of shareholders I would like to take this opportunity to thank my colleagues and employees for all their efforts throughout the period, particularly completing the successful re-admission to the AIM and the acquisition of the coalfields projects and we look forward to a much more rewarding 2011.
+On behalf of shareholders, I would like to take this opportunity to thank my colleagues and employees for all their efforts throughout the period.
+We are excited about the proposed work programme for the coming year which will build on the hard work put in since the re-admission in 2010.